briansimiyuj/doctor-appointment-app/README.md

     3. Create a component for the PatientInfo component and mount it on the PatientAppointmentCard component

+### Patient Details Context

+Patient details context will be used to store the patient's details and appointment details and provide it to the Patient Details page

+  1. Create props for the Patient Details context

 ### Patient Details Page

 Patient details page will show the patient's details; medical history, allergies, notes, prescription, name and contact information.
 The doctor will be able to add notes, prescription, allergies and medical history.